Ashtabula County Medical Center Names New President

 Currently, Euclid Hospital President Joanne Zeroske is serving as interim president at Ashtabula County Medical Center.
 Zeroske will remain in her position at Euclid Hospital.

-“Michael demonstrated strong leadership skills in his work at Marymount and South Pointe hospitals,” said David Bronson, MD, President of Cleveland Clinic Community Hospitals.
+“Michael demonstrated strong leadership skills in his work at Marymount and South Pointe hospitals,” said David Bronson, MD, President of Cleveland Clinic Regional Hospitals.
 “He’ll work to ensure that Ashtabula County Medical Center is a leader in quality, efficiency and providing the best experience for patients.”

 “We are excited to work with Michael as we enter a new chapter in our long-standing tradition of providing care to our community,” said Joseph Giangola, Chairman of the ACMC Healthcare System Board of Trustees.